 The most interesting aspect is according to the report, this configuration requirement was well documented since 2005, and is still found in many systems.

 MongoDB is a brilliant document-based NoSQL database that was often misused in the belief that it is a silver bullet, especially at the early stages of its popularity.
-And before version 2.6.0, it listened to 0.0.0.0.
-And it was deployed to machines all over the world.
-Without an authentication secret.
-Without firewalls.
-Without changing the port.
+And before version 2.6.0, when deployed without configuration, it listened to address

-Operating system vulnerabilities are vulnerabilities we generally try to avoid through system updates, network isolation and prayer.
-They are powerful, hard to find and understand and require more effort to fix, because of the lower, foundational level they exist in.
-I will try to explain briefly two recent and significant vulnerabilities, to show how they look like and how devastating they can be.
+Operating system vulnerabilities are vulnerabilities that are usually tried to be avoided through system updates, network isolation, and prayer.
+They are potentially very dangerous, hard to find and understand and require more effort to fix, because of the lower, more fundamental layer they reside in.
+I will try to discuss two recent and significant vulnerabilities, to show how they look like and how devastating they can be.
 As most of us are not seasoned system developers, we are mostly only interested in OS and driver versions, and security updates.
 Not the exact details of the vulnerability or the operating system.

 Windows TrueType Font Vulnerabilities and Duqu

-It turns out that Windows TrueType font rendering system has a virtual machine, and this virtual machine runs in kernel space, because why not (It is perfectly fine to re-read the previous sentence).
+It turns out that the Windows TrueType font rendering system has a virtual machine, and this virtual machine runs in kernel space, because why not.
 This situation caused an array of vulnerabilities that are exploited by an array of non-pleasant viruses including Duqu, a successor of Stuxnet.
 For more details, please refer to here and here.
-These vulnerabilities, and other vulnerabilities connected to these, and those that are surfaced later are patched after their discovery.
+These vulnerabilities, and other vulnerabilities connected to these that are surfaced later are patched shortly after their discovery.
 But it is hard to say what exactly happened in the meanwhile.

-This might seem depressing.
-A single mistake or negligence can leave us exposed.
 But all is not lost.
 There are plenty of things we can do to build our systems to be safer and keep them this way.
 As given in these examples, many of the vulnerable systems are vulnerable because of not applying ideas from past lessons learned in the software industry.

 Here is a list of security measures you can employ for your systems and your code to protect them against known security vulnerabilities.
 As you read, you will find that many of them are directly related to the exploits we discussed above.